harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 * `PositionOutput` – position in native units (servo `0..1`, encoder ticks, etc.).
 * `VelocityOutput` – velocity in native units (ticks/sec, etc.).

-The FTC adapter `edu.ftcphoenix.fw.adapters.ftc.FtcHardware` wraps FTC SDK devices into these outputs.
+The FTC adapter `edu.ftcphoenix.fw.ftc.FtcHardware` wraps FTC SDK devices into these outputs.

 Most robot code should **not** use these directly.